 - Scientific capabilities.
 The scientific capabilities to estimate, project, model and monitor ecosystem changes and impacts as a result of climate change are complex and resource intensive.
 Additionally, impacts are exacerbated by non-climate stressors (e.g., land-subsidence, land use change, growth and development).
 Appropriate science and modeling of climate and non-climate related stressors are necessary for Chesapeake Bay Program partners to properly address climate impacts during policy planning and adaptation efforts.

 - Geographic extent and variability of the watershed.
 The impacts of climate change will be varied across the watershed.
 It is important to not limit the focus of the management strategy to coastal issues alone but to recognize the wide range of monitoring, assessment and adaptation needs throughout the region.
 However, the variability of the ecosystem within the Bay proper and the larger watershed presents challenges in data consistency and comparability among regions and sectors.

-- Monitoring complexity.
-Developing a long-term monitoring program to detect ecosystem change and inform program and project response will be a complex undertaking.
-There are clear budgetary challenges associated with such work.
+- Complexity of the monitoring program.
+A monitoring program to detect ecosystem change and inform program and project response is a complex undertaking.
+Developing an acceptable monitoring approach for the watershed will be complex, and there are clear budgetary challenges associated with such long-term monitoring.